Zhang Jizhong

-Zhang Jizhong (born May 23, 1951) is a Chinese film producer, director, teacher, and writer.
-He is known as one of the more prominent television producers in China.
-His best known productions include the CCTV adaptations of the Four Great Classical Novels of Chinese literature, namely Romance of the Three Kingdoms and The Water Margin, as well as adaptations of Louis Cha's wuxia novels.
-He is also known for building large film cities with the support of local government authorities, sets that have later been developed into tourist attractions.
+Zhang Jizhong (born May 23, 1951) is a Chinese director and producer.
+He is known for (co-)producing the CCTV adaptations of Romance of the Three Kingdoms and The Water Margin, as well as for directing TV adaptations of Louis Cha's wuxia novels.

-Zhang's adaptations of Louis Cha's works are somewhat controversial in China.
-Reception to these productions are generally mixed as some feel his productions are largely overblown, muddled and bombastic, while others champion his large budget and use of scenic locations.

 Early life

 In Zhang's early life, he and his seven siblings endured many hardships because his father served as a county head for the Kuomintang.
 In the sixth grade, with the encouragement of one of his school teachers, he applied for the PLA School of Fine Arts, but was rejected after a background check on his father's political status, even though he passed the exams.
 Before 1972, he also applied to China's Central Academy of Drama and other schools, but his application was still rejected after a political check, despite passing the entrance requirements.
 During the Cultural Revolution, Zhang was sent to work in the countryside as part of the Down to the Countryside Movement, where he worked in a coal mining town in Shanxi for six years.
 In 1974, Zhang became a teacher in a coal mining town in Shanxi and taught history, Chinese and biology.
 He also led a literature and art performing troupe that consisted of coal workers and assumed the roles of director, screenwriter and composer.